Carlosokumu/PesapalHttp/README.md

 If everything went well,you should now see the `go-server.crt` and `go-server.key` files on the file list in your project.

-Now visiting the server without a secure connection,you should see the message on your browser as below
+Now visiting the server without a secure connection,you should see the message on your browser as below:

 ![Http Exception](demo/httpserr.PNG)